 Berry Delight is a typical smoothie found in a variety of Indian restaurants.
 Just a few days ago I had one in Chandigarh, that was way better than and, way thicker than the one at Chilis.
 So I had my hopes high, so the Berry delight here was slightly underwhelming for me but good enough.

-Peach Fantasy is another similar smoothie based on Peach syrup, Passionfruit and orange juice giving it little tangy flavor.
+Peach Fantasy is another similar smoothie based on Peach syrup, Passionfruit and orange juice giving it little tangy flavour.
 It was sweeter than the Berry Delight which was odd as I expected to be tangier.

 Suggested Read – Farzi Café Review – Indian Flavors with a twist

 Chilis Grill and Bar have an amazingly fast service as I didn’t expect the food to arrive that quickly.
 We were served with burritos with black beans and Chipotle Aioli.
-For those who are new to Mexican flavors – burritos are nothing but a flour tortilla stuffed with a variety of things and closed in a cylindrical form.
+For those who are new to Mexican flavours – burritos are nothing but a flour tortilla stuffed with a variety of things and closed in a cylindrical form.
 As we ordered a vegetarian burrito, it was stuffed with Chipotle rice, corn salsa, missed cheese, guacamole, and Pico de Gallo.

 Chipotle Aioli was a different kind of mayo and yet very delicious.
 Although I was a tad disappointed by the black beans, as I couldn’t relish their flavour despite the fact that they’re one of my favourite type of beans or maybe they simply lacked the kind of flavour I was expecting.
 The outer wrap was slightly hard and even difficult to eat with silverware.
 Yet, it was different but I will recommend the second dish recommended to us by the staff.